 – my experience has been the heartier/denser the leaf, the less frequently you water.
 The opposite has also been true for me: the more tender/delicate the leaf, the more frequently you water.
 However, frequent watering does not mean you dump water on the plant leaves or stems.
 Slowly wet the soil until the drain tray begins to fill, then dump the excess water

 – always test the soil’s dampness before watering.
 Push your finger down into the soil 1″, if it’s damp do not water.
-Unless your plant likes to stay damp, like ferns do
+Unless your plant likes to stay damp, as ferns do

 – if you’re unsure whether you should water, wait a few days